CTEC Bull Call Spread Strategy

 CTEC (Global X - CleanTech ETF), in the Financial Services sector, (Asset Management - Global industry), listed on NASDAQ.

-The Global X CleanTech ETF (CTEC) seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the Indxx Global CleanTech Index.
+The Global X CleanTech ETF, known by its ticker CTEC, endeavors to replicate the overall price and dividend performance, net of applicable fees and operational costs, of the Indxx Global CleanTech Index.

 What is a bull call spread on CTEC?